CERT-Polska/training-mwdb/source/part-1.md

    Dynamic configurations also parametrize the malware behavior, but they're fetched from external source.
 In that case we have set of commands to run a second stage malware.

    Fetched second stage is linked as a blob child.

+   By the way, the process of automatically downloading things from C2 servers is handled by another project, not covered by this guide: [mtracker](https://github.com/CERT-Polska/mtracker/)

    Other possible types of dynamic configuration are injects, mail templates for spam botnets or malware updates.